Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Results

-\begin{itemize} \item \textit{Mexico}. (a) Profile of student with achievement $\mapsto$ level 0: is engaged fully in paid work, does not have any books, missed school (3 months in a row), and repeated primary. (b) Profile of student with achievement $\mapsto$ level 1: comes from relatively poor family with low SES index, but is not engaged in paid work and does regularly homework, attend a school located in an unsafe area, and in a school with parents have low participation. \item \textit{Panama}. (a) Profile of student with achievement $\mapsto$ level 0: attend a highly disadvantaged school with a lack of PCs connected to the internet, does hardly any homework, comes from really poor household whose mother did not complete ISCED level 1 (primary). (b) Profile of student with achievement $\mapsto$ level 1: comes from a family whose SES is in the top quartile and has 9 digital devices (large than the median by 2), though the school he$/$she attends has very low autonomy and no qualified teachers. \item \textit{Peru}. (a) Profile of student with achievement $\mapsto$ level 0: comes from an Indigenous background who repeated primary and does just less than 1 hour homework per week, and attends a school with severe low school climate and very weak ICT infrastructure. (b) Profile of student with achievement $\mapsto$ level 1: does not work for payment, has 8 digital devices at home (above median), the family wealth falls into the top half of the SES distribution, an attend school with a STR of 32 with high autonomy. \item \textit{Paraguay}. (a) Profile of student with achievement $\mapsto$ level 0: comes from a household with 3 devices and high SES, only engage 1 day in unpaid work, but attend a school with low autonomy and just 16\% of teacher attending PD. (b) Profile of student with achievement $\mapsto$ level 1: is richer than a level 0 student (higher value of SES index) and has more devices at home, attend a private school with larger autonomy of a total size of $\approx$ 900 students. \item \textit{Uruguay}. (a) Profile of student with achievement $\mapsto$ level 0: primary repeater, low life satisfaction, no devices at home, whereas (b) Profile of student with achievement $\mapsto$ level 1: did not repeat primary, family SES is larger (in the 3$rd$ quartile), and has 3 books at home (median for this data is just 1), attends a school with more than 70\% of either certified teachers or teachers attending PD. \end{itemize}
+\begin{itemize} \item \textit{Mexico}. (a) Profile of student with achievement $\mapsto$ level 0: is engaged fully in paid work, does not have any books, missed school (3 months in a row), and repeated primary. (b) Profile of student with achievement $\mapsto$ level 1: comes from relatively poor family with low SES index, but is not engaged in paid work and does regularly homework, attends a school located in an unsafe area, and in a school where parents have low participation. \item \textit{Panama}. (a) Profile of student with achievement $\mapsto$ level 0: attends a highly disadvantaged school with a lack of PCs connected to the internet, does hardly any homework, comes from really poor household whose mother did not complete primary. (b) Profile of student with achievement $\mapsto$ level 1: comes from a family whose SES is in the top quartile and has 9 digital devices (large than the median by 2), though the school he$/$she attends has very low autonomy and no qualified teachers. \item \textit{Peru}. (a) Profile of student with achievement $\mapsto$ level 0: comes from an Indigenous background who repeated primary and does just less than 1 hour homework per week, and attends a school with severe low school climate and very weak ICT infrastructure. (b) Profile of student with achievement $\mapsto$ level 1: does not work for payment, has 8 digital devices at home (above median), the family wealth falls into the top half of the SES distribution, an attend school with a STR of 32 and high autonomy. \item \textit{Paraguay}. (a) Profile of student with achievement $\mapsto$ level 0: comes from a family with 3 devices and high SES, only engages 1 day in unpaid work, but attend a school with low autonomy which has just a rate of teacher attending PD of 16\%. (b) Profile of student with achievement $\mapsto$ level 1: is richer than a level 0 student (higher value of SES index) and has more digital devices at home, attends a private school with larger autonomy, and a school's enrolment of $\approx$ 900 students. \item \textit{Uruguay}. (a) Profile of student with achievement $\mapsto$ level 0: is a primary repeater, has low life satisfaction and no devices at home. (b) Profile of student with achievement $\mapsto$ level 1: did not repeat primary, family SES is larger (in the 3rd quartile), has 3 books at home (median for this covariate is just 1), attends a school with more than 70\% of either certified teachers or teachers attending PD. \end{itemize}